Andrew Freedman Home

-The Andrew Freedman Home is a historic building in the Bronx, a borough of New York City.
-It was constructed for Andrew Freedman that has been renovated into an artists' hub consisting of an interdisciplinary artist residency, an incubator space, workforce development and community services.
-It is a New York City Designated Landmark.
+The Andrew Freedman Home is a historic building in the Bronx, New York City.
+Constructed by the estate of the millionaire Andrew Freedman, it has been renovated into an artists' hub consisting of an interdisciplinary artist residency, an incubator space, workforce development and community services.
+It is a New York City designated landmark.
 The money to build it was bequeathed by Freedman.
 Located at 1125 Grand Concourse in the Concourse neighborhood, the Andrew Freedman Home was designed as a retirement home for wealthy individuals who had lost their fortunes.

 The trust that operated the Andrew Freedman Home ran out of money in the 1960s.
 The home was reopened in 1983 for all elderly individuals, regardless of past financial status.
 As of 2012, the Andrew Freedman Home serves as a day-care center and event space.

 Background

 During the Panic of 1907, Andrew Freedman, a self-made millionaire, came to the realization that he almost lost his entire fortune.
 He feared what would have happened to him in his later life without his wealth.
 As a result, he developed the idea of a charitable trust to build a home for older individuals who had lost their fortunes, where they could live in their retirements.

 When Freedman died in 1915, his estate was worth over $4 million ($ in current dollar terms).
 Samuel Untermyer served as executor of his estate.

 In his will, Freedman bequeathed money to build the Andrew Freedman Home at 1125 Grand Concourse in The Bronx.
 The home was intended to serve as a retirement home for "aged and indigent persons of both sexes", who had formerly been of "good circumstances" financially.
 Each resident lived at the Andrew Freedman Home rent free, and received free servants.